Traslox/Traslox/README.md

 I know enough English to communicate.
 I am new to german but I still learning.
 I'm trying to still alive in Erdogan's Turkey.
 I corrupted my mental health (It's just joke).
-Microsoft Edge steals my ideas on my projects, It would be easier if they just asked me.
+Microsoft Edge steals my projects, It would be easier if they just asked me.
 But despite all this, I'm still ok.

 For communication: